Top 3 Electric Toothbrush Myths and More Sustainable Options

 Before replacing batteries or buying new devices, consider these better alternatives:

-• Embrace Sustainable Alternatives: For manual razors or toothbrushes, consider the environmental impact of their production and materials compared to electric counterparts.
+For manual toothbrushes, consider the environmental impact of their production and materials compared to electric counterparts.

 Ranking Battery Replacement as a Sustainability Solution